Simeon Ehui: A Leading Light in Africa’s Agriculture Landscape

 Multiple other centers, including ILRI, were also established.
 This led to the formation of a loose consortium called CGIAR, or Consultative Group on International Agricultural Research, in 1971.
 Initially, this group’s scope of work was limited to developing high-yielding crop varieties.
 However, as challenges became more complex, its focus shifted to issues such as natural resource management, environmental concerns, and social problems.
 “Over time, there was also a decline in the resources received by CGIAR,” Simeon points out.
 “For its centers, it became a challenge to raise resources.”

 Although the World Bank, IFAD, and UNDP contributed to the group during its financial crisis, CGIAR’s founders decided to work together as a true consortium rather than remain loosely independent.
-It is now led by a global leadership team comprising an executive management director, regional directors, CGIAR’s center directors, and an executive mining director.
+It is now led by a global leadership team comprising an executive management director, regional directors, CGIAR’s center directors, and an executive MANAGING director.

 “We work harmoniously together to address the question of food and nutrition security in the world,” Simeon says.
 “We emphasize Africa because that’s where the biggest challenge lies.”